mrvanish97/kotlin-dsl-beans-extended/README.md

   ```
 The main thing it does is basically adding string reference to the compiled script class as a `source` for Spring Application
 **Important note:** for the current version, it's not possible not to define `proxyBeanMethods = false` since it will lead to spring proxying errors.
 I hope it will be fixed in the future.
-For this case, I've opened a discussion on Kotlin forum.
+For solving this case, I opened a discussion on <a href="https://discuss.kotlinlang.org/t/how-to-compile-kotlin-script-into-open-not-final-java-class/22401">Kotlin forum</a>.

 ### Intellij IDEA Plugin
 By default, after your `.beans.kts` file has been created, you have to write `package` declaration everytime manually, which is quite frustrating.